-Using transcriptomics to guide lead optimization in drug discovery projects
+Using transcriptomics to guide lead optimization in drug discovery projects: Lessons learned from the QSTAR project

 Research output: Contribution to journalArticlepeer-review